ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-ietf-masque-quic-proxy.md

 Connection ID of 0x62646668 which it will replace with the real Client Connection ID of 0x31323334.
-All forwarded mode packets sent by the proxy will have been modified to contain the Virtual Client Connection ID instead of the Client Connection ID, and processed by the negotiated the scramble packet transform.
+All forwarded mode packets sent by the proxy will have been modified to contain the Virtual Client Connection ID instead of the Client Connection ID, and processed by the negotiated "scramble" packet transform.
 However, in the unlikely event that a forwarded packet arrives before the proxy's HTTP response, the client will not know which transform the proxy selected.
 In this case, the client will have to ignore